 “Just some pathetic wailing about Himura, I believe.
 It was rather late,” Saitou added pointedly; “I can’t be expected to remember your every word.”

 Wondering what to say next (and certainly not about to say, “But I bet you do, you bastard”), Sano remained silent for a moment.
-He still wasn’t sure whether Saitou was mad at him or just having fun being a jerk as usual, nor what should be done to allay the man’s possible ire.
+He still couldn’t be sure whether Saitou was mad at him or just having fun being a jerk as usual, nor what should be done to allay the man’s possible ire.
 Finally, “Well, sorry about that,” he decided on.

 Saitou made no reply.

 Glancing at the tofu that waited on the counter to be worked into tonight’s meal, Sano volunteered, “Why don’t I help you make supper?”

 “I think I prefer my kitchen in one piece.”

 Sano bristled, forgetting his attempt at penitence.
 “Hey, jerk, I can cook just as good as you can!”
 When the only response was a skeptical sound, Sano strode forward and seized a knife, turning toward the tofu.